 - PlushCollector – Similar to Sell2BBNovelties, this site is specifically made to purchase your collectibles.

-If you’re selling to a reseller like Sell2BBNovelties or PlushCollector, keep in mind that the prices they’re paying you will be low enough that they can still make a sizable profit.
+If you’re selling to a reseller like Sell2BBNovelties or PlushCollector, keep in mind that their offers will be on the low end since they still need to make a profit when reselling it themselves.

-When you’re buying Beanie Babies, it’s a good idea to get to know the signs of a fake and what toys are worth the most and are the most popular.
+When you’re buying Beanie Babies, it’s a good idea to get to know the signs of a fake, and what toys are most popular.

-The clearest mark of value for many is any defect or misprint that can set the toys apart.
+The clearest mark of value for many are defects or misprints, which set the toys apart.

-Although the Ty company may have viewed these as mistakes and corrected them later, collectors see the value in how rare that makes these defects.
+Although the Ty company may have viewed these as mistakes and corrected them later, collectors see the value in how rare it makes these defect Beanie Babies.

 Most Valuable Beanie Babies:

-- Princess Bear– Based on the tragedy of Princess Dianna’s death, this bear is rare and worth $500,000.
+- Princess Bear – Based on the tragedy of Princess Dianna’s death, this bear is one of the rarest and worth $500,000.

-- Bubbles – This cute yellow and black fish has been updated many times, making some versions of it worth $129,000.
+- Bubbles – This cute yellow and black fish has been updated many times, making some versions of worth $129,000+.

-- Piccadilly Attic – A cute clown bear that didn’t sell well initially, is now worth $125,000.
+- Piccadilly Attic – A cute clown bear that didn’t sell well initially, but is now worth north of $125,000.

 - Valentino the Bear – This white bear with a red heart is worth $42,000 if the name is misspelled in its Ty tag!